-Any doctor with formal GMC conditions or NHS England conditions or undertakings who may require a remedial training plan, should contact the NHS England local office to discuss their circumstances and level of support.
+Any doctor with formal GMC conditions or NHS England conditions or undertakings who may require a remedial training plan should contact the NHS England local office to discuss their circumstances and level of support.

-Where the I&R process is being considered as part of a LNA, responsibility for funding will usually rest with the GP.
+Where I&R tools are being considered as part of a LNA, following investigation of a concern, responsibility for funding will usually rest with the GP.